sagemathinc/cocalc_tutorial/handson/HandsOn.md

   url: /handson/lab01.html
   title: Getting started
 ---
-# Hands on tutorial: CoCalc for lectures
+## Hands on tutorial: CoCalc for lectures
-As part of the [OpenDreamKit Project](http://opendreamkit.org), the RSES has developed a hands-on tutorial for lecturers willing to use SMC to deliver their lectures.
+As part of the [OpenDreamKit Project](http://opendreamkit.org), the RSES has developed a hands-on tutorial for lecturers willing to use CoCalc to deliver their lectures.

-This tutorial is intended to help lecturers to explore the main functionalities of SMC with regards to course management.
+This tutorial is intended to help lecturers to explore the main functionalities of CoCalc with regards to course management.

 Through this hands on tutorial you will learn to: